Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Results and Discussion

 One may wonder whether a gait that is synthesized to be optimal for one substrate will be optimal and/or effective on others.
-To investigate this, Fig.~\ref{Fig:1L} visualizes the results of the translation-dominant gait $^1L_{t1}$ and rotation-dominant gait $^1L_{\theta 1}$ executed on all three substrates.
+To investigate this, Fig.~\ref{Fig:1L} visualizes the results of the translation-dominant gait $^1L_{t1}$ and rotation-dominant gait $^1L_{\theta 1}$ executed on all three substrates (see multimedia video attachment).
 Interestingly, $^1L_{t1}$ performs comparably on the rubber mat and the whiteboard, but has a very large rotational component on the carpet.
 On the other hand, $^1L_{\theta 1}$ performs similarly for the rubber mat and carpet, but has a larger rotational component on the whiteboard.
 These results re-affirm the need for environment-centric and data-driven gait synthesis.

-\subsubsection{Gait synthesis for substrate 2 (whiteboard)}
+\subsubsection{Gait Synthesis for Substrate 2 (Whiteboard)}

-Synthesized gaits on the whiteboard are detailed in \Tab\ref{Tab:sub2} and experimental results are presented in \Fig\ref{Fig:sub2}.
-As can be seen, the gaits synthesized for this surface are different from the rubber mat ones, suggesting that gait motion and optimality is dependent on the environment (i.e., substrate).
+Synthesized gaits on the whiteboard are detailed in \Tab\ref{Tab:sub2} and experimental plots are presented in \Fig\ref{Fig:sub2} (see multimedia video attachment for $^2L_{t3}$).
+As can be seen, the gaits synthesized for this surface are different from the rubber mat ones, suggesting that gait motion and optimality are dependent on the environment (i.e., substrate).
 Nevertheless, the gait synthesis appears to be fairly successful, although one of the translation gaits $^2L_{t2}$ has a large rotational component.
 While the hyperparameters can be tuned to avoid this, the variance in the robot motion means that expected (predicted) gait behavior may still vary from its experimental trajectory.
-The translation-dominant gaits are of similar speed and magnitude to those tested on the rubber mat, while the rotation-dominant gaits achieve much faster and precise rotation.
+The translation-dominant gaits are of similar speed and magnitude to those tested on the rubber mat, whereas the rotation-dominant gaits achieve much faster and precise rotation.
 This may suggest that it is easier for the robot to achieve rotational motion on this substrate as compared to the rubber mat.

-\subsubsection{Gait synthesis for substrate 3 (carpet)}
+\subsubsection{Gait Synthesis for Substrate 3 (Carpet)}